-(1) Refiners, position holders at California terminals, and enterers that import fossil transportation fuels for distribution outside the bulk transfer system must use Equation MM-1 as specified in 40 CFR §98.393(a)(1) to estimate the CO₂ emissions that would result from the complete combustion of the fuel.
-Emissions must be based on the quantity of fuel removed from the rack (for refiners and position holders), fuel imported for distribution outside the bulk transfer/terminal system (by enterers), and fuel sold to unlicensed entities as specified in section 95121(d)(3) (by refiners).
+(1) Refiners, position holders at California terminals, enterers that import transportation fuels for distribution outside the bulk transfer system, and biomass-derived fuel production facilities that produce and deliver biomass-derived fuels outside the bulk transfer/terminal system in California must use Equation MM-1 as specified in 40 CFR §98.393(a)(1) to estimate the CO₂ emissions that would result from the complete combustion of the fuel.
+Emissions must be based on the quantity of fuel removed from the rack (for refiners and position holders), fuel imported or produced that was not delivered to the bulk transfer/terminal system (by enterers and biomass-derived fuel production facilities), and fuel sold to unlicensed entities as specified in section 95121(d)(3) (by refiners).
 For fuels that are blended, emissions must be reported for each individual Blendstock, Distillate Fuel Oil or biomass-derived fuel listed in Table 2-5 of this section separately, and not as motor gasoline (finished), biofuel blends, or other similar finished fuel.
-Emissions from denatured fuel ethanol must be calculated as 100 percent ethanol only.
-The volume of denaturant is assumed to be zero and is not required to be reported.
-Emission factors must be taken from column C of 40 CFR 98 Table MM-1 or MM-2 as specified in Calculation Method 1 of 40 CFR §98.393(f)(1), except that the emission factor for renewable diesel is equivalent to the emission factor for Distillate No. 2.
-If a position holder in diesel or biodiesel fuel does not have sealed or financial transaction meters at the rack, and the position holder is the sole position holder at the terminal, the position holder must calculate emissions based on the delivering entity’s invoiced volume of fuel or a meter that meets the requirements of section 95103(k) either at the rack or at a point prior to the fuel going into the terminal storage tanks.
+Fuel ethanol is assumed to be a blend of pure ethanol and denaturant volumes.
+The denaturant must be reported as fossil RBOB of an appropriate seasonal blend and grade or, if the denaturant can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade.
+The quantity of denaturant reported must be based on a measured value, if it is known and can be demonstrated, or calculated as 2 percent of the total fuel ethanol volume.
+The remaining fuel ethanol volume that is not reported as denaturant must be reported as pure ethanol.
+Transportation fuel supplied as E85 is assumed to be a blend of RBOB and pure ethanol.
+The hydrocarbon content in E85 must be reported as fossil RBOB of an appropriate seasonal blend and grade, or, if the hydrocarbon content can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade, and the remaining E85 volume must be reported as pure ethanol.
+Emission factors must be taken from column C of 40 CFR 98 Table MM-1 or MM-2 as specified in Calculation Method 1 of 40 CFR §98.393(f)(1), except that the emission factor for renewable diesel is equal to the emission factor for Distillate No. 2, the emission factors for biomass-derived Blendstocks are equal to those of their fossil equivalents, and the emission factors for biomass-derived LPG components are equal to those of their fossil equivalents.
+If a position holder of any fuel regulated under section 95121 does not have sealed or financial transaction meters at the rack, and the position holder is the sole position holder at the terminal, the position holder must calculate emissions based on the delivering entity’s invoiced volume of fuel or a meter that meets the requirements of section 95103(k) either at the rack or at a point prior to the fuel going into the terminal storage tanks.

-(2) Refiners that produce liquefied petroleum gas must use Equation MM-1 as specified in 40 CFR §98.393(a)(1) to estimate the CO₂ emissions that would result from the complete combustion of the fuel supplied.
-For calculating the emissions from liquefied petroleum gas, the emissions from the individual components must be summed.
+(2) Refiners that produce fossil or biomass-derived liquefied petroleum gas must use Equation MM-1 as specified in 40 CFR §98.393(a)(1) to estimate the CO₂ emissions that would result from the complete combustion of the fuel supplied.
+For calculating the emissions from fossil or biomass-derived liquefied petroleum gas, the emissions from the individual components must be summed.
 Emission factors must be taken from column C of 40 CFR Part 98 Table MM-1 as specified in Calculation Method 1 of 40 CFR §98.393(f)(1).